 A majority of them have come from Mwereni School which continues to grow and flourish.
 They now have 640 students of which 15% are visually impaired.
 The protecting wall around the school grounds is complete and there is now a medical and dental centre on site which is used regularly by students and staff.

 The garden produces many vegetables and much maize and now there are chickens, cows and a small fishery so the students benefit from some healthy sustaining meals.
-The exams results have continued to improve with a majority of students passing their final examinations very well.
+The exams results have continued to improve with a majority of students passing their final examinations and we have had our first student graduate from Dar University with a Law degree.

-There are plans to build a secondary school, with provision for the visually impaired.
-The work has begun and it is hoped that it will be completed by 2020.
+A secondary school has been built, which has provision for the visually impaired and a safe school for students with albinism.
 Work is also continuing on remodeling six dilapidated class rooms at Mwereni itself.

 The Trustees Report and accounts are available to view here.